 Instead of destroying the fabric, however, this only exposed the fibers, which puffed up and fluffed up, becoming a softer, thicker material that provided better insulation than plain polyester.
 Lo, synthetic fleece was born.

 Like fleece, felt (fleece’s less poofy cousin) also experienced a rebirth during the textile revolution of the mid-twentieth century.
 Although felt traditionally had been made by pressing wool fibers together, manufacturers discovered that recycled acrylic and polyester fibers worked just as well.
-Today, we get to enjoy the results of this discovery in such products like our Owl 100% Recycled Felt Business Tote.

 You’ll also be helping the environment by keeping waste out of landfills.
-That’s good, too.

 Have you used any of our products made from recycled materials?
 Know any other facts about recycled fabric that we never would have guessed?
 Tell us in the comments below!